 faulty smart meters or smart metering equipment or,

 bills increasing or receiving a back-dated bill

 The graph below shows the number of contacts received for the five most common issues categories in a 6 month period.
-This is compared to the same 6 month period a year ago.
-For reference in the last six months, 52% of consumers requesting further information about smart meters or the roll-out were asking whether smart meters are mandatory.
+This is compared to the previous six month period.
+For reference, almost 30% of people asking for further information about smart meters or the roll-out wanted to know if having a smart meter was compulsory.